tarasowski/no-framework-spa/Readme.md

 This app shows how to build a single page application without a framework.
 It has global state management, components and does update the components via listening for native browser events.
 You only need to know basic JavaScript and DOM.

 Pre-requisites
 --------------

 - Browser
+- Nodejs v12.0.0
 - Parcel-bundler v.1.12.4

 Getting Started